- Funding opportunities

 Within the framework of the bilateral cooperation in research and education, the exchange of scientists in collaborative projects between Germany and Chile is supported by various funding instruments.

 Learn more about funding the cooperation with Chile here.

 Chile, an OECD member since May 2010, is one of the most economically prosperous and politically stable countries in Latin America.
 The Chilean economy is experiencing strong growth rates driven by domestic demand and high copper prices.
 About 40 percent of the world's copper deposits are located in Cile.
-The current government of President Sebastian Piñera (since March 2018) for the most part intends to continue the education reforms of the previous administration.
-In August 2018, the government decided to establish a new Ministry of Science (Ministerio de Ciencia, Tecnología, Conocimiento e Innovación).
+The last government of President Sebastian Piñera (March 2018-March 2022) for the most part has continued the education reforms of the previous administration.
+In August 2018, the government had established a new Ministry of Science (Ministerio de Ciencia, Tecnología, Conocimiento e Innovación).
 Its first minister is neurobiologist Andrés Couve Correa.

 The scientific and technological cooperation between the Federal Republic of Germany and the Republic of Chile is based upon a bilateral STC agreement signed on 1 October 2012.
 The agreement replaced an intergovernmental agreement concluded on 28 August 1970.
 It reflects the changes in the political framework conditions, taking particular account of the democratic development in Chile and bilateral STC developments over the last 40 years.

 On the Chilean side, research policy is currently implemented by the Ministry of Science, Technology, Knowledge and Innovation (Ministerio de Ciencia, Tecnología, Conocimiento e Innovación) and by the National Agency for Research and Development (ANID).
 The ministry and the agency are the primary specialist partner, particularly for reciprocal financing of bilateral projects.
 On the German side, the Federal Ministry of Education and Research (BMBF) is responsible for the STC with Chile.
 It is supported in these efforts by the International Bureau of DLR Projektträger, the Project Management Agency of the German Aerospace Center (DLR).